rakudo/rakudo/NOMMAP.markdown

 * regexes missing
 * is export on methods
     - should work outside the setting; note here if not
-* multi dispatch to .Bool seems to be borked - for example 0i.Bool does not call the multi in Complex.

 Things that aren't blockers but might be worth knowing about:
 * attribute := doesn't work in CORE.setting (works outside of setting, though)